 What's more, the insights gleaned from that data take the guesswork out of ESG decision-making.
 Knowing precisely which equipment is using the most energy, for example, helps companies set maintenance and upgrade priorities.
 With data collected at the asset level, leaders can get answers to questions like:

 - Which pieces of equipment use the most energy?

 - Which activities contribute most to our carbon footprint?

 - Which equipment should we service or replace?

 - Which processes should we focus on optimizing?

 In short, more granular information helps management make better decisions.

-Another advantage of managing sustainability at the asset level is the ability to normalize and compare performance across the company.
+Another advantage of managing at the asset level is the ability to normalize and compare performance across the company.
 By comparing similar pieces of equipment or similar buildings, leaders can identify best practices that can be replicated and prioritize poor performers.
-This information is can be useful for ISO 14001 environmental management.
-Or, it could even be used to create an energy efficiency competition between similar facilities.
+For example, this information can be useful if you want to compare the impact of new equipment versus older, less-efficient models.
+Or, it could be used to create an energy efficiency competition between similar facilities.

-When it comes to managing sustainability, not all EHS software is created equal.
-Look for a platform that can handle high volumes of environmental data -- something that's challenging to do, and not all software does it well.
+When it comes to managing your ESG performance, not all EHS software is created equal.
+Look for a platform that can handle high volumes of environmental data — something that's challenging to do, and not all software does it well.
 Also, look for software that can integrate with IoT devices, like continuous emission monitoring systems.
 As Internet of Things devices become more common, you want a system that can integrate with any new devices you start using.

 Perillon offers a simple, affordable ESG management software that enables you to measure energy usage and other environmental metrics at the asset level in order to meet your ESG goals and distinguish your enterprise as an industry leader.
 To learn more, click here to watch a free demo of our ESG management software.